apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

 -   If you're running AIO you might be able to get some better performance by increasing `journal-max-io`.
 DO NOT change this parameter if you are running NIO.

+-   If you are 100% sure you don't need power failure durability guarantees, disable `journal-data-sync` and use `NIO` or `MAPPED` journal: you'll benefit a huge performance boost on writes with process failure durability guarantees.

 ## Tuning JMS